 Utilise Multiple Lines

-If you’re playing a jackpot like the Coral Football jackpot where you need to pick 15 correct results, then it’s going to be very tough picking a single result from each.
+If you’re playing a jackpot where you need to pick 15 correct results, then it’s going to be very tough picking a single result from each.
 With these types of jackpots though, you are able to choose 2 or even all 3 results if you like, which makes life a little easier.

 You have to remember that the more results that are included, the more lines you will need to pay.
 For example, if you choose 2 results from 7 of the 15 games, this would equate to 128 lines.
 At just 25p per line this makes your total bet £32, so bear this in mind as well.

 It’s a good idea to have at least 2 or 3 games where you’ve covered the result, unless you are super confident of your pick that is.
 Given that the games are hand-picked, they are often pretty close ones to call in the first place, so having the win and draw included will help with the trickier matches, even if it does eat into any winnings a little.

 Another decent strategy that you can use, especially if you are new to all this, is to follow successful syndicates.
 On sites like Betfair you are able to join syndicates that are run by a single person or a team.
 They have already placed the picks and they then offer up a percentage of the total ticket value for that bet.
 If it wins, then you get the percentage outlined prior to placing the bet.

 We like to follow trending syndicates as it means you can get in as part of a big ticket for a lower price.
 For example, if there is a 128-line bet taking place, you can pay a smaller percentage of that but still have a wide range of results covered for each game.
 If you were playing on your own, a 25p per line stake would still cost £32, which is more than most people like to play for.